 The patient’s family filed a wrongful death and survival lawsuit against Res-Care, the hospital, treating physicians, and four of Res-Care’s employees.
 Given the egregious facts of the case, the settlement demands from the plaintiffs, and the coverage issues involving potential exemplary damages, AISLIC and Res-Care entered into a non-waiver agreement that authorized AISLIC to seek settlement of the lawsuit, while reserving the right to bring a claim for recoupment against Res-Care for all sums paid by AISLIC attributable to claims that were not covered under the insurance policies.

+Are punitive damages insurable in Texas?
 In the coverage action, the court followed the Fairfield guidelines in its analysis of whether punitive damages were insurable under the applicable CGL policy.
 Under the facts before it, this court also “presumed” the CGL insuring language encompassed punitive damages.
 Next, the court examined whether any statutes specifically addressed the insurability of punitive damages for an entity such as Res-Care.
 Res-Care was classified as an Intermediate Care Facility for the Mentally Retarded.
 Certain “healthcare providers” are precluded from obtaining insurance for punitive damages (or are required to do so through an approved endorsement).
 Res-Care’s classification, however, did not fall into any of those specific statutes.
 Because no statute addressed Res-Care’s ability to obtain such insurance, the court then considered general public policy, specifically, whether the freedom of contract was outweighed by the primary purpose of punitive damages – to punish the wrongdoer.

 The Fifth Circuit noted the Fairfield court’s suggestion that circumstances may exist when insurance coverage for punitive damage may be allowed, such as when the insured is a corporation responsible for damages due to the conduct of its employees.
 The Fifth Circuit, however, heeded the Fairfield court’s reservations about “extreme circumstances” that may warrant different considerations.
 The Fifth Circuit concluded such “extreme circumstances” existed for Res-Care, such as allegations of gross negligence by all defendants, not only for direct participation in the bleach incident, but also for failure to take steps to prevent the situation from occurring, and documented, systemic problems of care.
 These allegations, according to the court, “were so extreme that the purposes of punishment and deterrence of conscious indifference outweigh the normally strong public policy of permitting the right to contract.”4 Notably, the court did not discuss any of the statutory requirements for awarding punitive damages, either generally, or specifically those situations involving liability based on the criminal acts of another.